 Instructor Certification Process

-- Online BLS Instructor Essentials: An access code for the Online BLS Instructor Essentials course will be emailed to you upon registration.
-Complete this component prior to coming to your instructor course.
+1. Online BLS Instructor Essentials: An access code for the Online BLS Instructor Essentials course will be emailed to you upon registration.
+Complete this component prior to attending the instructor course.

-- Observation: Instructor candidates observe as many BLS Provider courses taught by Code One instructors until they feel comfortable teaching independently.
+3. Observation: Instructor candidates observe as many BLS courses taught by Code One instructors until they feel comfortable teaching independently.
 This step can be conducted at any Code One Training Center.

-- Independent Instruction: BLS Instructors may join an existing training site within their workplace or organization or establish a new training site.
+5. Affiliation: BLS Instructors may join an existing training site within their workplace or organization or establish a new training site.
 All instructors must be affiliated with an American Heart Association Training Center to issue certification cards for courses they instruct.
-Requirements for affiliating with Code One Training Solutions, LLC as a Training Center are outlined in our Training Site Application.

 If you have 6 or more participants attending this course, contact us for a group discount.